 While they did not exist in 2009, Victoria’s State Emergency Management Priorities place particular emphasis on the protection of critical infrastructure.
-Indeed the state strategic priorities which underpin the planning and operational decisions when managing the response to emergencies include the “protection of critical infrastructure and community assets that support community resilience”.
+Indeed, the state strategic priorities which underpin the planning and operational decisions when managing the response to emergencies include the “protection of critical infrastructure and community assets that support community resilience”.

-The Churchill Bushfires
+The Churchill Black Saturday bushfires

 Not long after the fire commenced Senior Station Officer Gavin Parker and his crew were responded to the fire.
 The red dot to the left of the image below shows the approximate location where the fire started.